jimholmes/Abstracts/Abstracts.md

 [NOTE: Prepping this talk for keynote at DevSpace 2018]

 Sometimes when we're stuck in the depths of struggles we forget how powerful we individual humans really are.
 It's easy to lose sight of our abilities and strengths when we're fighting through difficult relationships, bad work situations, or grief and trauma.

 Opening up to facing adversity isn't ever easy, but we can learn to work through challenges we never thought ourselves able to survive.

+***Alternative***

+This is an intense talk covering mental health, depression, suicidal thoughts, and an extraordinary front-page headlines tragedy that ripped my family apart.

+More importantly, this is a talk which discusses how strong and powerful we humans are when faced with soul-crushing trials.
+It's easy to lose sight of our abilities and strengths when we're fighting through incredibly hard times, but there are tools we can draw on to help us get through.
+Understanding concepts like Adriann Louw's work on pain, learning how to set boundaries, expressing grattitude, and above all learning to forgive ourselves are all crucial to dealing with hard times.

+Opening up to facing adversity isn't ever easy, but we can learn to work through challenges we never thought ourselves able to survive.